 In response to the outbreak of COVID-19, we are following a new visitor and workshop protocol to help protect our community and provide peace of mind to visiting guests.
-We are currently not offering any 2020 Spring & Summer Workshops in an effort to limit the number of visitors at one time.
+We will be hosting a limited number of participants for several outdoor mini-workshops in 2021, schedule pending.
 We are also prioritizing visitors who are seriously interested in joining our community, and asking that they maintain social distance during their visits here.
 If you are an interested visitor during this time, please be in touch with us to figure out how we can help make your visit happen!

 2019 Spring & Summer Workshops